Coconut Oil Cure All

 These are all claims made by people like Dr. Mercola and Dr. Fife in early 2002 through about 2006.

 In 2005 and 2006 the Food and Drug Administration caught up with Joseph Mercola, DO and his Optimal Wellness Center.
 The FDA told him to stop making illegal claims for four products.
 One of those products was coconut oil.

 In Dr. Mercola's newsletter and on his website he heavily promoted it as a virtual cure-all while aggressively selling it to anybody who would listen.
 Many of the outrageous claims have been removed, but that didn't stop thousands of other people from taking the false information and reposting it on other sites.

-The weight loss claims, seizure reduction claims, diabetes management claims and others have all been widely disproven.
+The weight-loss claims, seizure reduction claims, diabetes management claims and others have all been widely disproven.
 There is not a single clinical trial that has shown any of these medical benefits from taking coconut oil.
-(If anyone ever successfully completes a double blind, clinical trial with humans that proves otherwise, I'd be happy to post it!)
+(If anyone ever completes a double-blind, clinical trial with humans that proves otherwise, I'd be happy to post it!)

 Just because someone says something is true, doesn't mean it is.
 People like Dr. Fife and Dr. Mercola make outrageous claims about this product for one simple reason.
 Every person they can convince, becomes a potential customer who will buy their coconut oil products.
 To get around current labeling laws, they don't say it will "cure" things, they use empty words like "promote" or "support".

 Most people don't know this, but you can say that "eating bird poop supports immunity" without getting in trouble.
 That's because "support" is a medically meaningless term.
 If you have even the slightest amount of common sense you know that eating bird poop isn't a good idea.
 But put the word "support" in front of "immunity" on a product like coconut oil, and people believe it has magical powers.